chengJ914/PoplarFormer/README.md

 It introduces two key components:

-- **Multi-Scale Convolutional Enhancement Module (MSCEM):** A parallel convolutional branch to explicitly extract multi-scale local details and fine-grained lesion features that ViTs often miss.
+- **MSCEM:** A parallel convolutional branch to explicitly extract multi-scale local details and fine-grained lesion features that ViTs often miss.
-- **Synergistic Feature Interaction Module (SFIM):** A robust fusion module that facilitates bidirectional interaction between the local features (from MSCEM) and the global context (from the EVA-02 backbone).
+- **SFIM:** A robust fusion module that facilitates bidirectional interaction between the local features (from MSCEM) and the global context (from the EVA-02 backbone).

 The model is supervised by the **CORAL loss function** to explicitly embed the ordinal relationship between severity levels.